Eric Lockett: High school career

 Lockett attended Whitefield Academy at Marietta, Georgia.
 As a senior, Lockett averaged 18 points, 9 rebounds and 4 assists per game.

 College career

 During his college career, Lockett attended George Mason, Chipola College, FIU and NC State from 2014 until 2019.

 Professional career

 Al-Rayyan

-After going undrafted at the 2019 NBA Draft, Lockett joined Al-Rayyan in Qatar.
+After going undrafted at the 2019 NBA draft, Lockett joined Al-Rayyan in Qatar.

 Bristol Flyers

-On February, 2020, Lockett joined Bristol Flyers of the BBL.
+In February 2020, Lockett joined Bristol Flyers of the BBL.
 He played for two seasons with the club and in his second season, he went on to average 15 points and 7 rebounds and 4.2 assists per game.

 Aris

 On August 23, 2021, Lockett joined ENAD in Cyprus.
 However, he never appeared in a single game with the club, as he was transferred to Aris of the Greek Basket League.
-In 26 games, he averaged 6.1 points, 4 rebounds, 1.4 assists and 0.9 steals, playing around 22 minutes per contest and submitting tons of defensive energy to the court.
+In 26 games, he averaged 6.1 points, 4 rebounds, 1.4 assists and 0.9 steals, playing around 22 minutes per contest and submitting tons of defensive energy to the court resulting in All-Greek League Defensive Team.